NCI-GDC/gdcdictionary/README.md

 This approach allows for a transition period before full removal, ensuring deprecated properties and enums are still accessible in system integrations while not displayed to dictionary users.

+Note: deprecated properties or enums will only still be valid if they are also present in the permissible properties/enums section.

 ## Dictionary Changes

 The following is an attempt to layout guidelines for the level of